Top 10 fastest dog breeds

 Third place in the ranking of speed is for the Azavak.
-The representatives of this breed run with more than 60 kilometers per hour.
+The representatives of this breed run with more than 60 kilometers per hour behind them.
 Hunting with an Azavak has its peculiarities.
 It can catch even the fastest animal and then wait for its master.
 These African greyhounds are equivalent to their relative northern athletes.
 They develop high speed and are extremely durable.
 This breed is well adapted to the conditions of the African climate and living in a desert.
 They withstand heat and the structure of their clutches with membranes between fingers allow them to not sink into the sandy soil while running.
 In Europe, African greyhounds appeared only in 1970 and FCI recognized the breed in 1981.
-The Azavak has an independent character and goosebumps at the sight of strangers, but it is infinitely faithful to its owner.
+The Azavak has an independent character and isn’t overly pleased at the sight of strangers, but it is infinitely faithful to its owner.

 5. Italian greyhound

 Fifth place is for the Italian greyhound, which is also known as Levret, a name that comes from the French word "lièvre" (rabbit).
 Regardless of its Italian name, the country of origin is Greece, where the breed was created more than two thousand years ago.
 For the ancient Greeks, these dogs were officers that required special treatment.
 Their beautiful appearance has inspired artists and there are quite a few drawings with their images.
 This breed is mentioned in the works of Pushkin, Dostoevsky and Flaubert.
 They were loved by Catherine the Great.
-These are small aristocratic dogs, favorites of kings and queens.
+These are small aristocratic dogs, favourites of kings and queens.
 Although seeming fragile and delicate, they are actually very tough and tireless.
-They are very loyal to their owners, and are especially popular nowadays.
+They are very loyal to their owners and are especially popular nowadays.